farao-community/gridcapa-gateway/README.md

 # GridCapa Gateway (Readme redaction still in progress)

-Gricapa-gateway is a not only gateway that handles routing, but it also acts as a security gate gor back end services.
+Gricapa-gateway is a not only gateway that handles routing, but it also acts as a security gate for back end services.
 The idea is make the gateway act as an oauth2-resource server itself, so the JWT token is eagerly checked at this entry level, and not relayed to the rest of backend services.

 Any REST request to the grid-capa backend needs to have a valid JWT token in its Bearer header.